grumpygabe/DF-Grumpyville/README.md

 Problems?
 - The scout quest thing.
 - It might blow up your computer.
 Seriously, big cities do this.
 Good luck.
+- If you look at the log, you'll see LOTS of "WRN path node otherHeight bad" messages.
+This isn't gamebreaking, but they're very frequent in this map (it's quite dense) and might end up making your logsize pretty large.
+It's worth keeping an eye on.

 # Installation
 It's easy.
 Drop the 5-DFGrumpyville mod in your mods folder, then choose "DFalls-Grumpyville-6k" when picking a new world.